SAVE WILLIAMSTOWN

 Write letters, phone politicians, meet with Politicians and inform them about your objections

-This is the BEST way to let Planning Minister Justin Madden know that the community is not happy about being excluded from the rezoing decision.
-Write submissions into the Minister’s Advisory Committee that he has set up to consider the appropriate Development Plan Overlay - DPO for the site.
+This is the BEST way to let Planning Minister Matthew Guy know that the community is not happy about being excluded from the rezoning decision.
+We wrote submissions into the Minister’s Advisory Committee and appeared at the public hearings that the previous minister Justin Madden set up to consider the appropriate planning controls for the site.
 The Advisory Committee will consider “form and appropriateness of any planning and urban design framework for the subject land, including any proposed planning scheme amendments”.
-The terms of reference now include written submissions from third parties but only those selected will be heard when the hearings begin in October.
-Save Williamstown and WNSRA (Williamstown Newport Spotswood Residents Assoc.) are listed as groups which will be heard.
+The terms of reference included written submissions from third parties.
+Save Williamstown and WNSRA (Williamstown Newport Spotswood Residents Assoc.) were listed as groups which will be heard.

 Previously, Council’s decided not to proceed to advertising and requested the developer resubmit more appropriate plans.
 This was circumvented by the minister’s actions in March 2010.
 However once the minister has determined the Design and Development Overlay for the site on the advice of his committee, the planning application will again need to be considered by Hobsons Bay City Council.